dainperkins/elastic-community_id-plugin/README.md

 ## Bugs & TODO

 * Change input to multiple fields if possible (no temp string)
+      - or just pull the 5 tuple/3 tuple fields based on 1 input (e.g. tuple = 3||5
 * Implement config options
-* Finalize easy input for 3 or 5 tuple